linkedin/cruise-control/README.md

  * **IntraBrokerDiskUsageDistributionGoal** - (Rebalance-disk mode, not available in `kafka_0_11_and_1_0` branch) Attempts to keep the Disk space usage variance among disks within a certain range relative to the average broker Disk utilization.

 #### Anomaly Notifier ####
 The anomaly notifier allows users to be notified when an anomaly is detected.
-Anomalies include:
+These  Anomalies include:
  * Broker failure
  * Goal violation
  * Metric anomaly